-Final Exam: Will be a combination of multiple choice and written response.
+Final Exam: Exam details will be released in November.
 The exam will be cumulative, but with an emphasis on material since Midterm 2.
-Be mindful not to make travel plans before the exam schedule release; there will be no alternative date for the final exam.
+Be mindful not to make travel plans before the exam schedule release; there will be no alternative date for the exam.

-→ For information on scaling, make-up assessments, re-marking, extensions and missed exams, please see final page of this syllabus.
+→ For information on scaling, make-up assessments and re-marking, please see final page.